wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 Since a JWT can be set to expire (be invalidated) after a particular period of time, two tokens will be considered in this application:

-- Access Token: An access token is used for requests that require authentication.
+* Access Token: An access token is used for requests that require authentication.
 It is normally added in the header of the request.
-It is recommended that an access token have a short lifespan, say 15 minutes.
+It is recommended that an access token has a short lifespan, say 15 minutes.
 Giving an access token a short time span can prevent any serious damage if a user’s token is tampered with, in the event that the token is hijacked.
 The hacker only has 15 minutes or less to carry out his operations before the token is invalidated.
-- Refresh Token: A refresh token has a longer lifespan, usually 7 days.
+* Refresh Token: A refresh token has a longer lifespan, usually 7 days.
 This token is used to generate new access and refresh tokens.
 In the event that the access token expires, new sets of access and refresh tokens are created when the refresh token route is hit (from our application).

 ### Where to Store a JWT

 For a production grade application, it is highly recommended to store JWTs in an `HttpOnly` cookie.
-To achieve this, while sending the cookie generated from the backend to the frontend (client), a `HttpOnly` flag is sent along the cookie, instructing the browser not to display the cookie through the client-side scripts.
+To achieve this, while sending the cookie generated from the backend to the frontend (client), a `HttpOnly` flag is sent along with the cookie, instructing the browser not to display the cookie through the client-side scripts.
 Doing this can prevent XSS (Cross Site Scripting) attacks.
 JWT can also be stored in browser local storage or session storage.
 Storing a JWT this way can expose it to several attacks such as XSS mentioned above, so it is generally less secure when compared to using `HttpOnly cookie technique.

 ## The Application